 The Company applies IFRS 11 to all joint arrangements.
 Under IFRS 11, investments in joint arrangements are classified as either joint operations or joint ventures, depending on the contractual rights and obligations of each investor.
 The Company has assessed the nature of its joint arrangement and determined it to be a joint venture.
 Joint ventures are accounted for using the equity method of accounting.
 Under this method, interests in joint ventures are initially recognized at cost and adjusted thereafter to recognize the Company's share of the post-acquisition profits or losses and movements in other comprehensive income.
 When the Company's share of losses in a joint venture equals or exceeds its interest in the joint venture, the Company does not recognize further losses, unless it has incurred obligations or made payments on behalf of the joint venture.
-Unrealized gains on transactions between the Company and its joint ventures are eliminated to the extent of the Company's interest in the joint ventures.
-Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
+Unrealized gains on transactions between the Company and its joint ventures are eliminated unless the transaction provides evidence of an impairment of the asset transferred.
 Accounting policies of the joint ventures have been changed where necessary to ensure consistency with the accounting policies adopted by the Company.